DevExpress-Examples/out-of-maintenance-winforms-dashboard-data-extract-filtering/README.md

 # Dashboard for WinForms - Filter the Extract Data Source

-The following example creates a data extract from the excel data source and shows how to filter the extracted data.
+The following example creates a data extract from the Excel data source and shows how to filter the extracted data:

 * [ExtractSourceOptions.Filter](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.ExtractSourceOptions.Filter)

      Specifies the `[CategoryName] = 'Beverages'` expression.
-This expression allows you to include only rows related to _Beverages_ category in the created data extract.
+This expression allows you to include only rows related to the _Beverages_ category in the created data extract.

 * [DashboardExtractDataSource.Filter](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardExtractDataSource.Filter)

     Filters data loaded to a dashboard from the extract data source.
-The following expressions allows you to display only _Chai_ product: `[ProductName] = 'Chai'`.
+The following expressions allows you to display only the _Chai_ product: `[ProductName] = 'Chai'`:

 As a result, the Grid dashboard item displays the sales of the _Chai_ product from the _Beverages_ category for each seller: